valancej/documentation/_general/integrations/firebase.md

 - `databaseURL`
 - `storageBucket`

-What environment variables are required depends on which Firebase services and commands you are trying to you, and the [Firebase documentation](https://firebase.google.com/docs/) can provide more specific instructions.
+What environment variables are required depends on which Firebase services and commands you are trying to use, and the [Firebase documentation](https://firebase.google.com/docs/) can provide more specific instructions.

 ### Using Firebase

 If your main application uses Firebase as a database or for other services, simply installing the Firebase Tools CLI and setting the required environment variables via your [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}) should be all that is required.

-However, if you need to pass the Firebase Tools CLI specific commands - such as deploying your static site to Firebase - you can simply add those commands to either your [setup, test or deployment commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) .
+However, if you need to pass the Firebase Tools CLI specific commands - such as deploying your static site to Firebase - you can simply add those commands to either your [setup, test or deployment commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}).

 For example, you can add the `firebase deploy` command to a [custom-script deployment pipeline]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}):